Department website: https://socialwork.ua.edu/academics/dsw/

 - It allows the student to demonstrate that they possess the critical and analytic skills and knowledge needed to undergo a Capstone Project.

-Comprehensive paper approval requires the signature of both members of their student’s committee.
+Comprehensive paper approval requires the signature of both members of the student’s committee.
 Once a student receives approval, the Chair will contact the DSW Program Director, who will have the Comprehensive Paper Approval Form circulated for signatures.
+Students are strongly encouraged to discuss their preliminary topic with their academic advisor, faculty mentor, or other faculty members who have expertise in the topic area to determine the appropriateness and feasibility of your proposed project.

 Admission to Candidacy Requirements